pfdubois/BridgeBidding/source/JS.rst

 because a bid of 3♣ is a jump over 1♥.
 In understanding the meaning of such a bid we must recognize the situation.
 Specifically,

 * Is the bid by the opener or the responder?
+All jump-shifts by opener are strong.
 * If by responder, has responder previously passed or not?
 * Has there been competition?
-* Does the bid have a conventional meaning?
+* Does the bid have another meaning already?

 .. index::
    pair:jump-shift; preemptive